cjbnyi/LabKita/README.md

 ---

 ## Tech Stack

-List of technologies and frameworks used in the project:
+The following web technologies and frameworks were used for this project:

 - **Backend**: Node.js, Express.js, MongoDB
 - **Frontend**: Bootstrap, Handlebars, JavaScript
-- **Authentication**: JWT (has yet to be implemented in Phase 3 of our MCO)

 ---